Active Vilnius Arena

-The Active Vilnius Arena is a 2,741-seat basketball arena in Vilnius, Lithuania, built next to Twinsbet Arena that is used mostly as a home venue of Rytas Vilnius of the Lithuanian Basketball League and Kibirkštis Vilnius of the Lithuanian Women's Basketball League.
+The Active Vilnius Arena is a 2,741-seat basketball arena in Vilnius, Lithuania, built next to Arena Vilnius that is used mostly as a home venue of Rytas Vilnius of the Lithuanian Basketball League and Kibirkštis Vilnius of the Lithuanian Women's Basketball League.

 History

 In 2014, its capacity was expanded from 1,700 seats to 2,500 seats with the aim to host EuroCup games.

 In 2021, the arena was bought from BC Rytas by the Vilnius City Municipality for €3.56 million.

 After Avia Solutions Group Arena went into reconstruction in 2022, the arena became Rytas’ full-time home ground.
 Before the 2022-23 season, Rytas only played their home games in the Jeep Arena for Lithuanian Basketball League fixtures and used the bigger arena for Basketball Champions League home games.

 Tenants

-More important or highly anticipated matches in the LKL, as well as all home fixtures in European competitions (such as the EuroLeague or EuroCup), are played in the Twinsbet Arena.
+More important or highly anticipated matches in the LKL, as well as all home fixtures in European competitions (such as the EuroLeague or EuroCup), are played in the Arena Vilnius.
 Women basketball team Kibirkštis Vilnius also plays in the arena.
 Past tenants include now dissolved Lithuanian and European women's basketball powerhouse TEO and Lietuvos Rytas daughter club Perlas Vilnius.